Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### API-Gateway/API-Management

-The solution is designed to work with the _Classical_ and the _EMT_ deployment modell.
-As it is mainly based on events given in the Open-Traffic-Event log, these enabled must be enabled.
-The Events-Logs are indexed as well and stored in Elasticsearch.
+The solution is designed to work with _Classical_ and the _EMT_ deployment model.
+As it is mainly based on events given in the Open-Traffic-Event log, these must be enabled.
+Also Events-Logs are indexed and stored in Elasticsearch.
 This is used for System-Monitoring information and to highlight annotations based on Governance-Alerts in API-Manager.
 Versin 7.7-20200130 is required due to some Dateformat changes in the Open-Traffic-Format.
 With older versions of the API-Gateway you will get an error in Logstash processing.

 ### Elastic stack

 The solution is based on the Elastic-Stack (Elasticsearch, Logstash, Beats and Kibana).
-The solution can run completely based on docker containers, which for example are started on the basis of docker-compose.yaml or run in a Docker Orchestration Framework.
+It can run completely in docker containers, which for example are started on the basis of docker-compose.yaml or run in a Docker Orchestration Framework.
-It is also possible to use an existing Elasticsearch cluster including Kibana.
-For example an Elasticsearch service at AWS or Azure or using Filebeat manually installed on the API-Gateway machines.
+It is also possible to use existing components such as an Elasticsearch cluster or a Kibana instance.
+With that you have the flexiblity to used for instance an Elasticsearch service at AWS or Azure or use Filebeat manually installed on the API-Gateway machines.
 The solution has been tested with Elasticsearch 7.x version.

 ## Getting started